Graduate Students

 Katherine T. Charton

 I am broadly interested how climate, disturbance, and their interaction impact plant communities.
-To investigate this, I am currently working in two long-term field experiments in southern Wisconsin tallgrass prairies, one focused on the interaction of fire timing and reduced winter snow cover (started in 2016 by former graduate student Jon Henn) and the other on the interaction of woody control practices and summer drought (started in 2020 by myself).
-I collaborate with land managers at the UW-Arboretum, The Prairie Enthusiasts, Madison Audubon, and WI State Natural Areas program to facilitate experimental treatments and seek in return to better understand how land management practices can help us maintain prairie biodiversity and ecosystem services into the future.
+To investigate this, I am currently working in two long-term field experiments in southern Wisconsin tallgrass prairies, one focused on the interaction of disturbance timing and winter snow cover (started in 2016 by former graduate student Jon Henn) and the other on the interaction of woody plant management practices, environmental context, and summer drought (started in 2020 by myself).
+I collaborate with land managers at the UW-Arboretum, The Prairie Enthusiasts, Madison Audubon, and WI State Natural Areas Program to facilitate experimental treatments and seek in return to better understand how land management practices can help us maintain prairie biodiversity and ecosystem services into the future.
+You can find more details about me on my website.

 Email: charton [at] wisc.edu